dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 ### Bad for the Sender

-To understand why on-chain zaps are such a terrible idea you have to understand how bitcoin works.
+To understand why "on-chain zaps" are such a terrible idea you have to understand how bitcoin works.
 And I mean how it _actually_ works.
 Not just a superficial understanding like "my private key is my bank account" and related inaccuracies.